 Are saba bananas healthy?

 Saba bananas are not just delicious; they're also nutritious.
-They offer a multitude of health benefits.
-Their high dietary fiber content aids digestion, and the presence of B vitamins boosts metabolism.
+According to WebMD, they offer a multitude of health benefits:

-Saba bananas are nutritious but high in sugar and calories, so moderation is key.
-Those with kidney issues or diabetes should be particularly cautious.
-As always, It's best to consult a healthcare professional with dietary concerns.
+However, saba bananas are high in sugar and calories, so moderation is key.
+As always, it's best to consult a healthcare professional with dietary concerns.

 How to buy saba bananas